 Mintage is the total quantity of a particular coin that the mint produced.
 However, early record-keeping at the United States Mint was not exact.
-Very early in the history of the mint, the number recorded was actually the number of coins turned over to the Treasury Department and not the number of coins actually produced.
+Very early in the history of the mint, the number recorded was actually the number of coins turned over to the Treasury Department and not the number of coins produced.

 Additionally, before the hubbing process was used to produce dies, coin dies from previous years were used to make coins until they broke or wore out.
-This could have resulted in coins being counted as being minted in 1815, but actually carrying the date of 1814.
+This practice could have resulted in coins being counted as being minted in 1815, but actually carrying the date of 1814.